Account Info

 Why can ordinary day traders make 200-300% profit per year, while hedge funds only have a 20-40% ROI?

-With the death of James H. Simmons and his take of a portion of his massive wealth, the influence of Renaissance Technology in the tech industry has been declining.
-As members of a scientific team consisting mainly of mathematicians (with a focus on statisticians), physicists, and computer software engineers, each individual has their own unique personality.
-It is difficult to find a leader like James H. Simmons who can hold his ground.
-During the lowest point of Tesla's stock price, Renaissance Technology should have had top-level analysis and operational strategies.It should have been planned and executed in a step-by-step manner, with bold and decisive large-scale building and positioning.However, Renaissance Technology chose to reduce its stake in Tesla, which cannot be underestimated due to their past reputation.
+With the passing of James H. Simmons and his taking away of his own huge wealth, the influence of Renaissance Technology in the technology industry is gradually diminishing.
+As scientists, including mathematicians (primarily statisticians) and physicists, and computer software engineers, the members of the scientific team have very unique personalities, and it is difficult to find a leader who can hold the fort like James H. Simmons.
+During the lowest point of Tesla's stock price, Renaissance Technology should have top-level analysis and operational strategies.Planned and step-by-step, in batches, boldly and decisively, and with a large-scale layout, Renaissance Technology chose to reduce its stake in Tesla, contrary to the strategy of building positions when Tesla's stock price stabilizes and rises, and only started to increase its holdings and expand its shares after a significant increase in the stock price.
+This investment trading strategy is completely different from the tactics of large hedge funds known for their precise and aggressive styles, and it is not commendable.However, Renaissance Technology chose to reduce its stake in Tesla, which cannot be underestimated due to their past reputation.
 Wall Street's major institutions have no shortage of followers.
 When Tesla's stock price stabilized and began to rise significantly, Renaissance Technology's investment strategy of increasing holdings after such significant gains is very different from the aggressive style of the lion and tiger-class large hedge funds they were known for in the past, which is difficult to commend.
 Here, we can also see that it is extremely difficult to overcome the weaknesses of human nature such as trying to avoid greed, fear, and the desire for rising prices and falling prices.
 Without surpassing these constraints, it is difficult to achieve great success in the financial market.

-The company does not have any financial professionals.
-There are no MBAs or business school students.
+The company doesn't have financiers, MBAs, or business school students.
 They are all mathematicians, statisticians, scientists, engineers, etc.

-They have found a solution, and in Simmons' own words, no one performs any manual trading.
-Everything is done by a system built by more than 300 employees.
+They have found a solution, as Simmons put it, where no manual trading is done by anyone.
+Everything is done by a system built by over 300 employees.

-RenTech has a larger fund size, but its performance is far from comparable.
+RenTech has larger funds, but its performance is far inferior.
 Other companies manage assets that far exceed the Medallion Fund.
-However, the performance of their flagship fund cannot be compared to it.
-Their performance has consistently exceeded that of every entity.
-No fund can match Medallion, which can consistently generate 70% annual profits on the managed $10 billion assets.
+However, the performance of their flagship fund cannot be compared.
+Their performance has consistently outperformed every other entity.
+No fund can match Medallion, which generates 70% annual profit on the managed $10 billion assets.

-From all aspects, Simmons and the people he hired have a deep understanding of the stock market.
-You can't say the same about anyone else.
+From all aspects, Simmons and the people he hired are well-versed in the stock market.
+You cannot make the same judgment about anyone else.

 Disclaimer: Community is offered by Moomoo Technologies Inc. and is for educational purposes only.
 Read more